datopian/ckanext-querytool/README.md

 #### General

 Most general jQuery and JavaScript customizations/overrides can be handled in `ckanext-querytool/ckanext/querytool/fanstatic/javascript/vitals.js`.
-Here's a small example where we watch for changes in the filter dropdowns and trigger a click on the "Update" button when a change is detected (code can be found [here](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/fanstatic/javascript/vitals.js#L1304-L1306)):
+Here's a small example where we watch for changes in the filter dropdowns and trigger a click on the "Update" button when a change is detected:
 ```
 $("body").on('change','.has-filter .filter-item-value', function() {
   $('.btn-update').trigger("click");